xnhp/vanted-wiki/APIOverviewExamples.md

 # API Overview and Examples

-If you are developing a new algorithm for VANTED (see [Add-on development](AddonDevelopment.md)), you will most likely want to add/change/delete attributes of graph elements.
+If you are developing a new algorithm for VANTED (see [[Add-on development|AddonDevelopment]]), you will most likely want to add/change/delete attributes of graph elements.

 To help with the access of graph elements, their attributes, and their containing data several helper classes and methods exist to provide an API to the developer.